OgooNnamah/Music-store-sales-analysis/README.md

 I built an end-to-end analytics project using SQL and Power BI, where I analyzed sales performance, customer behavior, and employee effectiveness.
 I translated the findings into a dashboard and provided actionable recommendations to improve revenue and customer retention.

 # Project Overview
-This project analyzes a global music store database to understand sales performance, customer behavior, and employee effectiveness.
+This project analyzed a global music store database to understand sales performance, customer behavior, and employee effectiveness.

 The analysis was completed using SQL and focuses on transforming raw transactional data into actionable business insights.